Showing posts with label doctor. Show all posts

 Tattoo the Zebra

-I finally got Tattoo's head out of the window and I rolled up the window.
+I finally got Tattoo's head out of the window, then rolled it up.

-The animals followed us as we crept forward, especially one of the goats.
+The animals followed us as we crept forward, especially the goat.

 We had a ram, ram his horns into our truck.